Master of Education

 - Can show part of a longer lesson, workshop, class, etc, or be made up of edited excerpts.

-- Must show you playing your instrument and/or singing, as well as working with a student or students.
+- Must show you playing your instrument and/or singing as part of the lesson, as well as working with a student or students.

 - Permission is needed if you are presenting a video of children or young people under the age of 18, or vulnerable and/or at-risk adults.
 Please download the permission form and upload it with your application as required.

-You should submit your supporting materials online using the DecisionDesk platform, once you have completed your UCAS application.
-The information you upload to DecisionDesk forms an integral part of your application, and you should ensure you have provided everything that is required.
+You should submit your supporting materials online via the RCM submission portal.
+The information you upload to the portal does not constitute your entire application, but does form an integral part of it.
+You should ensure you have provided everything that is required.
 Incomplete applications may not be considered.

 Shortlisting & interview